Blog » Course Authoring

 Whether you’re in a classroom or the workplace, a little dose of healthy competition can make learning even more exciting for your audience.

-Points-based systems where learners can can be a fun way to go about this.
+Points-based systems where learners can be a fun way to go about this.
 Or, you might add a leaderboard to your course that shows the scores of different participants, allowing them to see how their performance stacks up against their peers.
 You can even consider allowing learners to earn badges or simple rewards when they complete certain learning milestones.

 These can all be entertaining ways to motivate learners to keep learning and keep their heads in the game.